 New Beginnings, a 501(c)(3) not for profit, was founded in June 2007 by concerned community leaders who saw far too few services available in Central Florida for those losing their jobs and homes.

-Today, New Beginnings of Central Florida offers social service offices in Kissimmee, Clermont and Winter Garden.
+Today, New Beginnings of Central Florida provides a social service office in Clermont.

 - We have a residential program for those who qualify, offering 6 beds in our men’s house and 5 beds in our women’s house.

-- We offer vouchers at our thrift stores to people in need, and our stores also create on-the-job training for clients in our program.
+- We offer vouchers at our Clermont thrift store to people in need, and our stores also create on-the-job training for clients in our program.

-- We offer practical life skills classes on things like budgeting, interview skills, cooking-on-a-budget, and computer literacy.
+- We offer practical life skills classes on things like budgeting, health, sobriety, wellness interview skills, cooking-on-a-budget, and computer literacy.
 Clients take career aptitude tests and learn how to write a resume.

 - We help people apply for aid including identification cards and other tools to battle poverty like Food Stamps, Medicaid or TANF (Temporary Assistance for Needy Families).

 - We offer social services to residents of Clermont’s newest 96-unit community, Woodwinds.
 We help fight poverty for working people.

 - GED certification is required of every graduate who needs it.

 - Each resident in our program is matched with a volunteer mentor and a volunteer financial advisor.